-Before I started my blog, I used to design websites and logos for clients, and while I am grateful for that experience, it burned me out, and I didn’t feel like I was as creative as I could be.
+Before I started my blog, I used to design websites and logos for clients.
+While I am grateful for that experience, it burned me out, and I didn’t feel like I was as creative as I could be.
 It was entirely my fault for not charging enough and not setting boundaries and trying too hard to please clients…but that’s a whole different story.
 When I started designing printables, it was a huge sigh of relief, and I thought it was incredible that I could design whatever I wanted (within reason) and make money doing it!

 Before I get into this, let me start out by saying that learning how to make printables is NOT a get rich plan.
 In fact, I have yet to get rich off of designing printables, but I make enough money for fun things like clothes and vacation…and sometimes food because food is fun for me.

 While I taught myself how to design in Adobe Illustrator, I’m happy to report that YOU DON’T HAVE TO…

 because I have an online course called Printable Design for Beginners that is specifically catered for learning how to create printables and digital products.

 Once you learn how to design in Illustrator, you can create numerous revenue streams with digital products!

 1. SELL PRINTABLE SETS IN AN ONLINE SHOP

 Before I took up blogging full-time (okay, part-time because I’m a mom, and I can’t blog 40 hours a week), I designed party printable sets.
 I loved it because I would create a set, take party pictures, and add them to my Etsy shop.
 Most people wanted the invites customized, so it wasn’t completely passive, but it was a steady income for a while.

 Now, I sell Printable Planners, SVG Files, Printable Sets, and even my online courses in my Shopify Store…but I want to give you some options, so read on about these different platforms: